Historic Environment Scotland: Properties

-The Monument Conservation Unit is Historic Environment Scotland's maintenance department, responsible for the upkeep of the agency's sites.
-The department is made up of construction workers such as labourers, joiners and stonemasons.
-Their tasks range from painting fences and pulling weeds, to constructing stone walls and wooden floors.

 Membership

 Membership under the brand name Historic Scotland is promoted by the organisation, with benefits such as free entry to all their properties and events for the duration of the annual membership, as well as half-price or free entry to properties in England (under the care of English Heritage), Wales (under the care of Cadw), and the Isle of Man (under the care of Manx National Heritage).
 Lifetime memberships are also available, and all members receive the quarterly magazine 'Historic Scotland'.

-2025 Controversies
+Controversies

 In September 2025 the Chairman, Hugh Hall, resigned before the end of his term amidst ongoing press reporting of infighting, racist language, financial impropriety and the misuse of corporate entertainment by senior leaders in the organisation.
-On 22 September 2025 Sir Mark Jones was appointed Chairman, and on 27 October 2025 the Auditor General for Scotland announced its intent to publish a report relating to weakness in governance, financial arrangements and leadership instability within the organisation.
+On 22 September 2025 Sir Mark Jones was appointed Chairman and on 2 December 2025 an Interim Chief Operating Officer was appointed.
+The Auditor General for Scotland published a report on 16 December 2025 that said there were unacceptable weaknesses in HES's governance arrangements and noted that £2.9 million had been spent on the cancelled Archive House project.

+It was reported in April 2026 that the Chief Executive would not face any disciplinary action following an investigation for a grievance lodged by seven directors, and that Sir Mark Jones was intending to stand down as Chair.
+Two directors appealed the outcome of the grievance investigation in July 2026.
+Katerina Brown resigned as Chief Executive in September 2026 and was immediately replaced by the interim Chief Operating Officer, Stephen Uphill.

+The independent Organisational and Cultural review was published in May 2026 with 30 recommendations and the observation that the organisation had "not been well served by a combination of unproductive relationships between the HES Board and senior executives, a lack of joint visible leadership and limited collective responsibility."
+The recommendations were accepted in full with a new operating model to be in place by March 2027.